 - Monoamine oxidase inhibitors (MAOIs)

-In addition, your doctor may pair your antidepressant with anti-anxiety drugs, stimulants, or other medications.
+In addition, your doctor may pair your antidepressant with atypical antipsychotic medicines, mood stabilizers, anti-anxiety drugs, stimulants, or other medications.

 Ask your doctor if you need to take antidepressants or other medications for your new episode of depression.
-If you're already on "maintenance therapy," for example, using an antidepressant to prevent recurrence, your doctor may need to alter your current drug regimen to find more effective treatment.
+If you're already on "maintenance therapy" -- for example, using an antidepressant to prevent recurrence -- your doctor may alter the dose of an existing medicine or otherwise change your current drug regimen to find more effective treatment.

 Counseling, or "talk therapy," can help you to understand your problems, including new issues that have arisen since you were last treated for depression.
 You'll explore better ways to cope or to solve problems.
 Through psychotherapy, you can also learn how to manage your own thoughts and actions so that you feel less depressed.

 Many types of psychotherapy are effective.
 Here are two that are commonly used:

 - Cognitive-behavioral therapy (CBT): This form of counseling helps you to identify and change negative beliefs and behaviors that contribute to your depression.
 By replacing these patterns with healthier, more realistic thoughts and actions, you can avoid the traps that worsen your depression.